Chita Rivera

-Chita Rivera (born Dolores Conchita Figueroa del Rivero Anderson; January 23, 1933), is an American actress, singer and dancer best known for originating roles in Broadway musicals including Anita in West Side Story, Velma Kelly in Chicago, and the title role in Kiss of the Spider Woman.
-She is a ten-time Tony Award nominee and a three-time Tony Award recipient, including one for Lifetime Achievement.
-She is the first Latina and the first Latino American to receive a Kennedy Center Honor and is a recipient of the Presidential Medal of Freedom.
+Dolores Conchita Figueroa del Rivero (January 23, 1933 – January 30, 2024), known professionally as Chita Rivera, was an American actress, singer, and dancer.
+Rivera received numerous accolades including two Tony Awards, two Drama Desk Awards, and a Drama League Award.
+She was the first Latina and the first Latino American to receive a Kennedy Center Honor in 2002, and the Presidential Medal of Freedom in 2009.
+She won the Tony Award for Lifetime Achievement in 2018.

+After making her Broadway debut as a dancer in Guys and Dolls (1950), she went on to originate roles in Broadway musicals such as Anita in West Side Story (1957), Velma Kelly in Chicago (1975), and the title role in Kiss of the Spider Woman (1993).
+She was a ten-time Tony Award nominee, winning the Tony Award for Best Actress in a Musical twice for her roles in The Rink (1984) and Kiss of the Spider Woman (1993).
+She was Tony-nominated for her roles in Bye Bye Birdie (1961), Chicago (1975), Bring Back Birdie (1981), Merlin (1983), Jerry's Girls (1986), Nine (2003), Chita Rivera: The Dancer's Life (2005), and The Visit (2015).

+Rivera acted in the film Sweet Charity (1969) and appeared in Sgt.
+Pepper's Lonely Hearts Club Band (1978), and Tick, Tick...
+Boom!
+(2021).
+She played Connie Richardson in the CBS sitcom The New Dick Van Dyke Show (1973–1974).
+She also appeared on television in The Judy Garland Show (1963), The Carol Burnett Show (1971), and Will & Grace (2005).
+Her autobiography, Chita: A Memoir, was published in 2023.

 Early life and education

-Rivera was born in Washington, D.C., the daughter of Katherine (Anderson), a government clerk, and Pedro Julio Figueroa del Rivero, a clarinetist and saxophonist for the United States Navy Band.
-Her father was Puerto Rican and her mother was of Scottish and Italian descent.
-Rivera is one of five children.
+Dolores Conchita Figueroa del Rivero was born in Washington, D.C. on January 23, 1933, the daughter of Katherine (née Anderson), a government clerk, and Pedro Julio Figueroa del Rivero, a clarinetist and saxophonist for the U.S. Navy Band.
+Her father was born in Puerto Rico.
+His family names are of Galician origin.
+Her mother was of Scottish, Irish, and African-American descent.
+Rivera was one of five children.
 Rivera was seven years old when her mother was widowed and went to work at The Pentagon.

 In 1944, Rivera's mother enrolled her in the Jones-Haywood School of Ballet (now the Jones Haywood School of Dance).
 Later, when she was 15, a teacher from George Balanchine's School of American Ballet visited their studio, and Rivera was one of two students picked to audition in New York City; she was accompanied to the audition by Doris Jones, one of the people who ran the Jones-Haywood School.
 Rivera's audition was successful, and she was accepted into the school and given a scholarship.